 The Company has taken the residential and office premises under operating lease, having the lease term of less than 12 months and has no obligation for renewal.
-These leases are considered by the Company as short leases in accordance with Ind AS 116 "Leases", consequently these lease payments are recognised in the statement of profit and loss under "Rent" in note 27.
+These leases are considered by the Company as short leases in accordance with Ind AS 116 "Leases", the Company has exercised exemption as per Ind As 116, consequently these lease payments are expensed out and are recognised in the statement of profit and loss under "Rent" in note 28.